n. pl. a·lum·ni(-nī′)

 [Latin, pupil, from alere, to nourish; see al-2 in the Appendix of Indo-European roots.]

 Usage Note: Alumnus and alumna both come from Latin and preserve Latin plurals.
 Alumnus is a masculine noun whose plural is alumni, and alumna is a feminine noun whose plural is alumnae.
-Coeducational institutions usually use alumni for graduates of both sexes.
+Coeducational institutions sometimes use alumni for graduates regardless of sex.
 But those who object to masculine forms in such cases may prefer using alumni and alumnae, alumnae/i, or the more casual alums.
 The word graduates also presents a gender-neutral alternative.

 The American Heritage® Dictionary of the English Language, Fifth Edition copyright ©2020 by Houghton Mifflin Harcourt Publishing Company.
 All rights reserved.

 Thousands of entries in the dictionary include etymologies that trace their origins back to reconstructed proto-languages.
 You can obtain more information about these forms in our online appendices: